hashgraph/hedera-local-node/README.md

 - `RELAY_E2E_HOST`: The full relay url address
 - `FEE_HISTORY_MAX_RESULTS`: Max number of results returned by `eth_feeHistory`.
 Defaults to 10.
 - `DEFAULT_RATE_LIMIT`: Default fallback rate limit, if no other is configured.
 Default is to `200` (200 request per IP).
+- `MIRROR_NODE_RETRIES`: Default mirror node retries, if no other is configured.
+Default is set to `10` for local and `3` for mainnet/testnet/previewnet.
+- `MIRROR_NODE_RETRY_DELAY`: Default mirror node retry delay, if no other is configured.
+Default is set to `150ms` for local and `500ms` for mainnet/testnet/previewnet.
 - `TIER_1_RATE_LIMIT`: Restrictive limiting tier, for expensive endpoints.
 Default is to `100` (100 request per IP).
 - `TIER_2_RATE_LIMIT`: Moderate limiting tier, for non expensive endpoints.
 Default is to `200` (200 request per IP).
 - `TIER_3_RATE_LIMIT`: Relaxed limiting tier.
 Default is to `400` (400 request per IP).